GSA/digitalgov.gov/content/events/2023/05/2023-05-08-2023-government-ux-summit.md

   - accessibility
 # See all authors at https://digital.gov/authors
 authors:
-  - margot-lawton-kern
-  - jared-smith
+  -

 slug: 2023-government-ux-summit

 # zoom, youtube_live, adobe_connect, google
 event_platform: zoom

-youtube_id: hold
+youtube_id: ""

-primary_image: 10x-areas-of-focus
+primary_image: ""

 ---

 On June 14, 2023, Digital.gov will bring together user experience (UX) practitioners to share case studies and best practices from across the federal government with the theme of driving innovation through inclusion.
 Hear from our speakers about their experiences and lessons learned as they apply UX principles and methodologies in line with the [President’s Management Agenda](https://www.performance.gov/pma/) (PMA) to deliver results for all Americans.

 At this year’s summit, you will hear from speakers at eight U.S. federal agencies: